pmetzger/simh-docs/docs/ka10_doc.md

 ###  Systems Concepts DC-10 Disk Controller (Device 610/614)

-Systems Concepts DC-10 disk controller allowed IBM 2314 compatible disk drives to be attached to the MIT AI Lab PDP-10 running ITS.
+The Systems Concepts DC-10 disk controller allowed IBM 2314 compatible disk drives to be attached to the MIT AI Lab PDP-10 running ITS.
 This device is disabled by default.